elkcityhazard/andrew-mccall-hugo/content/blog/2025/01/notes-on-testing-golang-web-applications.md

   - TDD
   - Testing
   - Go
   - Golang
 ---

+Go comes with a full testing framework batteries included.
+Here are some of my personal notes for writing test.
+I hope it can help anyone who might need it.

 ## Setup Main

 `setup_test.go` is where you do any app setup for your test.
 This runs before the rest of the tests and can help you mock things that need to be mocked.
 When you build your application, test files are ignored.
 It is a safe space to declare variables, override variables, etc. Each package can have a TestMain func in the setup_test.go file.